JunLiuLab/SIMPLEs2020/README.md

 # SIMPLEs2020: Reproducible codes for [SIMPLEs](https://github.com/JunLiuLab/SIMPLEs) experiments

 ## Data sets used in the [manuscript](https://www.biorxiv.org/content/10.1101/2020.01.13.904649v1?rss=1)
 * Can be downloaded from the Zenodo: https://doi.org/10.5281/zenodo.395837

+## Explanations about the mESC data and hECS data in Zenodo.
 * mESC (Deng's) data
   * I used this dataset to show that:
     *  1) SIMPLEs can discover subtypes of cells.
 TSNE plot of imputed data